-- → Understand what best motivates you to make practice more equitable and inclusive. - → Be aware of your own patterns and biases-we all have them.
+- → Understand what best motivates you to make practice more inclusive, equitable, and just. - → Be aware of your own patterns and biases-we all have them.

 Consider perspectives beyond your own

 - → Increase your capacity to acknowledge, value, and work effectively with people who are different from you. - → Try shifting your perspective or frame to test out thinking about issues in new ways.